-Ellen Willis only went so far in 2001 to call the series a compelling piece of pop culture; even after likening The Sopranos to the literary works of Dickens and George Eliot, she refrained from referring to the series as art.
+Ellen Willis only went so far in 2001 to call the series a compelling piece of pop culture; even after comparing The Sopranos to the literary works of Dickens and George Eliot, she refrained from referring to the series as art.
 There has been a long-standing hesitation by critics and commenters to apply the “A-word” to TV shows, even though the last 15 years have shown an increase (resurgence?) of quality programming that has effectively elevated the landscape of television.
-Arguably no television show has been as instrumental as The Sopranos in legitimizing television as a serious artistic medium.
-(But advertisers, network executives and 24-hour news channels still perform daily lobotomies on millions of viewers – The Sopranos helped legitimize TV but did not completely transform it.)
+Arguably no TV show has been as instrumental as The Sopranos in legitimizing television as a serious artistic medium.
+(Even though The Sopranos helped legitimize TV, the show did not completely transform it—advertisers, network executives and 24-hour news channels still perform daily lobotomies on millions of viewers.)

 While The Sopranos certainly does go into some very dark territory, I think the series continuously pushes back against the idea that life is inherently meaningless.
 One way it seems to do this is through connectivity.
 Chase has spoken on occasion about his conscientious use of “connective tissue” within the series.
 This connective tissue is formed narratively, photographically, musically and through allusion and dialogue.
 Connectivity is an important way that David Chase argues that it is not all a big nothing, and exploring how connectivity works within the show will be one of the major occupations of this website.